-We are offering shares of our common stock.
+We are offering 5,800,000 shares of our common stock.
 This is our initial public offering.
 Prior to this offering, there has been no public market for our common stock.
-We expect the initial public offering price to be between \$ and \$ per share.
-We intend to apply to list our common stock on The Nasdaq Global Market under the symbol "CABA."
+We expect the initial public offering price to be between \$14.00 and \$16.00 per share.
+We have applied to list our common stock on The Nasdaq Global Market under the symbol "CABA."